n0proxy/IASC-2P02/blog.md

-# Blog post

-Academic blog post - the datasets of Digital Humanities
+# Academic blog post - the datasets of Digital Humanities

+## Prompt:
+### Ramsay and Drucker's critique of Moretti should be taken to heart by digital humanists: any reliance on externally-produced data sets should be abolished in the field.
+Instead, each digital humanist will show the interpretive methods used to produce their unique data sets, and no two scholars will ever use the same data to conduct their research.
+Doing so will allow digital scholarship to fully embrace its humanities background, foregrounding subjective experience above all else.
+Established datasets are for scientists, and they have no place in humanities research.
+All data should be interpretively created.